The Internet is full of opportunities to make money, and blogging is one of the smartest and most ethical ways available.

-- Made my blog on site SEO perfect.
+- I made the blog on my site SEO perfect.

-- Made a few videos on Youtube and linked to my blog from description.
-This generated traffic and also earned decent quality themes.
+- Made a few videos on YouTube and linked them to my blog from the description, generating additional traffic.

 - Submitted my blog to top 100 sites using IMT submitter.